hernantz/blog/content/its-the-competition-stupid.md

 it at a municipal level, where shit gets real instead of academia bullshit about how everything should be handled.

-A society has to work as a lab.
-Sometimes the government can do so, other times is the free market who takes care of that.
-Which one is better?
-I can find examples of ideas that worked out well and came up from governments or the free market as well as examples of catastrophes.
 The important thing to note here is that society that test their ideas constantly will see higher chances of success over those who do not have a framework of constant improvement that challenges status quo.
+Does your society work as lab?
+Does it work through the free enterprise system?
+Does it work through government intervention?
+A bit of both?

+Governments as a mean of change, can be slow and inefficiant, they can become a bottleneck.

 Politicians tend to think that laws rule reality, and ban drugs consumption and commerce, which created corruption and addicts cannot be treated since they don't fit in government budgets and since it's an ilegal